seed-rs/seed/README.md

 `Attrs`, and `Style` values can be owned `Strings`, `&str`s, or when applicable, numerical and boolean values.
 Eg: `input![ attrs!{"disabled" => false]` and `input![ attrs!{"disabled" => "false"]` are equivalent.
+If a numerical value is used in a `Style`, 'px' will be automatically appended.
+If you don't want this behavior, use a `String` or`&str`.
+Eg: `h2![ style!{"font-size" => 16} ]` , or
+`h2![ style!{"font-size" => "1.5em"} ]` for specifying font size in pixels or em respectively.
+Note that
+once created, a `Style` instance holds all its values as `Strings`; eg that `16` above will be stored as `"16px"`; keep this in mind if editing a style that you made outside an element macro.

-For example, the following code returns an `El` representing a few dom elements displayed in a flexbox layout:
+For example, the following code returns an `El` representing a few DOM elements displayed in a flexbox layout:
 ```rust
     div![ style!{"display" => "flex"; "flex-direction" => "column"}, vec![